Commissioner Contact and Biographical Information

 Lew Cramer, Commissioner

 Mr. Cramer is CEO of Colliers International Utah, which is the largest commercial real estate company headquartered in the intermountain west, and part of the Colliers International network of 500+ offices in 68 countries providing full service real estate services.
 Previously he served as the founding CEO of the World Trade Center Utah, a public-private partnership assisting Utah companies to succeed internationally.
 He served in the Reagan and first Bush administrations as the subcabinet officer responsible for U.S. international trade promotion, including leading 1400 commercial officers at 100 embassies and consulates worldwide.
 He spent many years helping develop the first cellular and cable telephony projects in Asia, Europe and the former USSR.
 He taught for many years at the business schools of USC and Georgetown.
 He was commissioned as a US Army officer in the Transportation Corps, and is a graduate of the charter class of the BYU law school.
-He and his wife Barb live in downtown Salt Lake City, and are the parents of six children and thirteen grandchildren.
+He and his wife Barb live in downtown Salt Lake City, and are the parents of six children and eighteen grandchildren.

 Mr. Cramer was appointed to the Transportation Commission in May of 2016.
 He currently serves as a Commissioner-at-Large.
 Mr. Cramer’s current term ends in April 2027.